 Any other required information

-For more information on labeling requirements under US laws and related regulations, read the Cosmetics Labeling Guide from the FDA.
+For specific detail on labeling requirements under US laws and related regulations, read the Cosmetics Labeling Guide from the FDA.

 Product Labeling Symbols

-So how does all that information fit on your product label?
-The following symbols can help you communicate more information to your consumers in a smaller place.
+So how do you fit all this information on your cosmetic labels?
+Use the symbols below to communicate more information to your consumers on a smaller label or container.

 The Period After Opening (PAO) symbol is the open jar icon.
 This icon indicates how many months the product will be good after it’s opened.
 This is typically on products with a shelf life of 30 months or more.